WeileiZeng/belief-propagation/readme.md

   - [x] test toric code and check result.
   - [x] compare with itpp LDPC_Code.bp_decode().
 Most result are the same, but in toric code, error=[1 1 0 0 ...
 0] get a different result, but error=[0 ...
 0 1 1 0 ...
 0] get the saem result.
 Not sure why and not sure if this produce a statistical different in lasrge number of tests
   - [x] run full simulation on toric codes and compare.
 Itpp perform much better.
 It can even decode many double errors.
 The difference I oberserved in algorithm is that (a) itpp use intergers, which I thing only save some time to make it faster than float calculation. (b) BoxPlus.
 This might be an optimization, see [ref](http://sc.enseeiht.fr/doc/Seminar_Matz.pdf)
+- Apr 7
+  - [x] itpp result: no improvement using integer in convergence, but the program is at least 10 times faster.
+When using min sum (Dint2 =0), it get improvements and get faster again.
+  - [ ] writing my own function. min sum, normalization. offset.